 A major focus of our program is hands-on learning.
-In the fall, you will participate in two classroom experiences—one at the elementary level and one in middle or high school—where you can see teaching theories come to life.
+In the Fall, you will participate in two classroom experiences—one at the elementary level and one in middle or high school—where you can see teaching theories come to life.

+During the program, all candidates will have an opportunity to work with children in each grade band as required by the Georgia Professional Standards Commission.
+The grade bands are PK–2, 3–5, 6–8, and 9–12.
 Our faculty conduct research and publish in top peer-reviewed journals in the field of second language acquisition and learning.

 Additional information and disclosures regarding state licensure for professional practice in this field can be found at the UGA Licensure Disclosure Portal .